RyanPelletier/Midland-Meetups/README.md

-A website for posting upcoming events, event updates (rain delays, cancellations, new locations), a "Happenings This Week" snapshot with click-to-RSVP, an event submission form, and "The Lore Letter" — a feed of memories from past events, with its own submission form.
+A website for posting upcoming events, event updates (rain delays, cancellations, new locations), a "Happenings This Week" snapshot with click-to-RSVP, an event submission form, "The Lore Letter" (a memory feed with its own submission form), "The Squad" (a member directory with profile submissions and photos), and a live group Chat.
 The site itself is static HTML/CSS/JS hosted free on GitHub Pages.
-All the actual data — events, memories, submissions, RSVPs — lives in a **Google Sheet**, read and written through a **Google Apps Script** deployed as a web app.
-That means everyone sees the same live data: shared RSVP counts, submissions you can review before they go public, all editable right in a spreadsheet.
+All the actual data — events, memories, squad profiles, RSVPs, chat messages — lives in a **Google Sheet**, read and written through a **Google Apps Script** deployed as a web app.
+That means everyone sees the same live data, and you can review submissions before they go public, all editable right in a spreadsheet.

 ## How the pieces fit together